Search waiting | Matsusada Precision

 Charged particle Flame ionization detector FID A hydrogen flame ionization detector (FID) is the standard detector used in gas chromatography.
 It is very sensitive and has a wide dynamic range.
 The ionized sample is collected at the anode of the detector and converted into an electrical signal. -

-Charged particle Charged Aerosol Detector CAD A charged particle detector (CAD), also called a corona-charged particle detector, is a general-purpose detector for liquid chromatography (HPLC).
+Charged particle Charged Aerosol Detector CAD A charged aerosol detector (CAD), also called a corona-charged particle detector, is a general-purpose detector for liquid chromatography (HPLC).
 When a sample is sprayed with a nebulizer, the solvent vaporizes and the components become particles.
 The particle is given a positive charge and measured as a current value. -

 Charged particle Ion trap detector - An ion trap detector is a detection method (detector) used in Mass Spectrometry (MS).
 Supplemental ions generated from the sample are analyzed.
 Ion trap detectors include quadrupole ion traps, linear ion traps, and pole ion traps. -